RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #5

+Alright a 5-ish minute walk between work sessions is now done. :) Wasn't too bad.
+The cold is alright, at least it isn't icey.
+Also took a quick weight check for recording purposes.
+I weigh in at 249.4 pounds.
+So I have a long way to go.
+I think really long term I'd really like to be about 180.
+I think that is a solid weight for me and I'm going to ultimately shoot for that.
+But every pound will make a difference for motivation sake.
+Same that every 25 minute work session keeps me going.
+I also grabbed some grape tomatoes as snacks as I pass by them.
+So more grape tomatoes in the house would be good for my snacking purposes.
+I'll probably snag a bagel for breakfast rather than skip or order something unhealthy... as delicious as it sounds.
+But the bagel is faster and healthier... even with all the cream cheese.
+I'll justify it as I need to for now. :P It is about building the habit first and dropping the bad ones.
+It doesn't have to be perfect quite yet.
+Also I'll never go vegan...
+I can't not have cheese.
+Sorry folks. :P Back to work... need to grab a bagel first though.

 ## #4

 Just finished my 1 liter smart water while doing a coding session.
 I think I'm